fmottes/jax-morph/README.md

 ---
 # Quickstart

-For a detailed introduction please check out the tutorial notebooks provided in the [tutorials](https://github.com/fmottes/jax-morph/tree/eqx/tutorials directory).
+For a detailed introduction please check out the tutorial notebooks provided in the [tutorials](https://github.com/fmottes/jax-morph/tree/eqx/tutorials) directory.
 These notebooks cover basic usage and some advanced features of Jax-Morph.

 ---